wp-plugins/social-media-feather/readme.txt

 You can achieve this by using *Custom Fields*.
 Simply set a custom field of `synved_social_exclude_share` to "yes" (without quotes) to disable share buttons on the post or page.
 Alternatively set `synved_social_exclude` to "yes" (without quotes) to disable both sharing and following.

-= How do I disable rendering of follow buttons on a specific post/page? =
+= How do I disable rendering of social profiles follow buttons on a specific post/page? =

 You can achieve this by using *Custom Fields*.
 Simply set a custom field of `synved_social_exclude_follow` to "yes" (without quotes) to remove following buttons from the post or page.
 Alternatively set `synved_social_exclude` to "yes" (without quotes) to disable both sharing and following.